-Carpet manufacturing involves many processes and therefore the jargon used can sometimes be a little overwhelming.
-Below you will find a list of the carpet terms we use both on this site and in our brochure, with clear explanations of what they all mean.
+Carpet manufacturing involves many processes and the industry jargon can sometimes be a little overwhelming.
+Here is a useful list of terms with explanations of what they mean.

 The 80% wool/20% nylon mix developed by Brintons in the 1950s; the softness of wool combined with the strength of nylon creates the perfect carpet yarn.